Picking a scheme

 If your hotel has been assessed and rated by VisitEngland, VisitScotland, VisitWales or Tourism Northern Ireland, you can still join any one of our schemes.

-The Associate recognition scheme simply uses the rating awarded to your establishment by one of these tourist boards, entitling your establishment to a range of marketing benefits (outlined in the Membership Benefits leaflet).
+The Associate recognition scheme simply uses the rating awarded to your establishment by one of these tourist boards, entitling your establishment to a range of marketing benefits.
 There is no need for a visit from one of our inspectors.
 You would be able to market your establishment as an AA X Star Associate member.

 If your recognition with VisitEngland/VisitScotland/Visit Wales/Tourism Northern Ireland ceases so will your recognition with the AA.

 This involves an overnight inspection testing all services but no star rating is awarded.
 The Rosette award may be awarded for culinary excellence.
-As well as your establishment having a page on theAA.com there are a whole host of benefits.
+As well as your establishment having a page on RatedTrips.com there are a host of marketing benefits.

 This is a marketing-only scheme and an inspection does not take place.
-Your establishment will feature on theAA.com as 'AA Advertised' and without a star rating, and there are a whole host of other benefits too.
+Your establishment will feature on RatedTrips.com as 'AA Advertised' and without a star rating, and there are a host of marketing benefits too.

 AA Hotel & Hospitality Services